aspose-words/Aspose.Words-Documentation/en/java/getting-started/why-aspose-words/aspose-words-or-apache-poi/missing-features-in-apache-poi/add-watermark/_index.md

 {{% alert color="primary" %}}

-See more details in the ["Working with Watermark"](/words/java/working-with-watermark/) article.
+See more details in the [Working with Watermark](/words/java/working-with-watermark/) article.

 {{% /alert %}}